USFWS/secas/_posts/2024-01-16-Documenting-changes-with-Blueprint-2023.md

 Since 2022 was the first year the Southeast Blueprint used consistent methods and indicators across a large chunk of the region, the 2023 changelog chapter has a lot more detail than previous years.
 For the first time, you can look back and compare to a previous iteration of an indicator, subregion, or Zonation run.
 So hopefully, the changelog will prove a lot more interesting and useful from here on out!

-You can download the changelog pdf directly.
-It is also now included in the Blueprint 2023 data download package.
+You can [download the changelog pdf directly](https://www.sciencebase.gov/catalog/file/get/5dc440b3e4b0695797584b9f?name=SE_Blueprint_Changelog.pdf).
+It is also now included in the [Blueprint data download](https://secassoutheast.org/blueprint-data-download).